germg/docker/databases/README.md

-# Dockerfiles for creating individual images and containers, databases, for development
+# Dockerfiles for creating individual images and containers for relational and NoSQL databases